The woodchuck is a rodent that is also called the

 (5) In northern states, these solitary mammals will hibernate in burrows consists of several rooms with sleeping area located at the highest elevation.
 Deserted groundhog burrows are used by foxes, bobcat, raccoons, gophers, opossum, rats and snakes.
 They like to feed in the early morning and late afternoon.
 They eat grass, fruit, eggs, seeds, leaves, flowers, some insects and vegetables.

-Copyright © © Background 2005 By [Billybob]
+Copyright © © 2005 Background By Billybob All rights reserved. ]